-Work Experience 12A: To receive 4 credits for Work Experience 12A, students must complete an additional 70 hours above the required 30 hours of work experience.
+Work Experience 12A and 12B: To receive credit for these courses, students must complete 100 working hours per course.
+Students can receive a total of 8 elective credits.
+The 100 hours may include paid work, volunteer work or a combination of both.
 This work experience gives students a chance to explore careers of interest to them.
 The course is also outside the student's regular timetable.
 Students will be evaluated in consultation with the employer and the student.
 Students must complete an Application Form (available from the office or their counselor) prior to enrolling.
-The programs offered at Sardis Secondary School are as follows: